Click here to view registration types and pricing (PDF)

 • ISSA Chicago Chapter

-Booth: TBD
+Booth: 155

 The Chicago Chapter of the Information Systems Security Association (ISSA) has a mission to offer a stimulating combination of discussion forums, hands-on learning, CISSP certification training, conferences, and other events which are designed to enhance understanding and awareness of information security issues for information security professionals.